ess-dmsc/vmm-sdat/README.md

 # vmm-sdat

-VMM3a/SRS Data Analysis Tool: Analysis software for VMM3a data, recorded with the SRS as PCAPNG or HDF5 files (GdGEM pipeline of the EFU).
-From the PCAP or HDF5 file, a root tree with the hits and clusters is created.
+VMM3a/SRS Data Analysis Tool: Analysis software for VMM3a data, recorded with the SRS or the ESS readout as PCAPNG file.
+From the PCAP file, a root tree with the hits and clusters is created.
 For more information about ROOT see [here](https://root.cern.ch/)

 ## Getting Started

 ### Prerequisites
 - Boost system library [find_package( Boost REQUIRED COMPONENTS system)]
-- HDF5 1.10 or newer [find_package(HDF5 1.10 REQUIRED)]
-- h5cpp from https://github.com/ess-dmsc/h5cpp [find_package(h5cpp REQUIRED)]
 - root6 from https://root.cern.ch/downloading-root [find_package(ROOT REQUIRED)]
 - Installation of ESS DAQ https://github.com/ess-dmsc/essdaq or event formation unit https://github.com/ess-dmsc/event-formation-unit